Ovarian Cancer in New Zealand

-Research has shown the majority of women experience symptoms before they are diagnosed, often in the early stages.
+Research has shown the majority of women experience symptoms before they are diagnosed, even when ovarian cancer is at an early stage.
 However, the significance of these symptoms can be easily missed by women and health professionals alike reducing survival.

 Many New Zealand practioners are doing an excellent job diagnosing ovarian cancer.
 A survey of women in the New Zealand Ovarian Cancer Support Group by Cure Our Ovarian Cancer in 2019 found that 40% of women were tested on their first or second visit to a medical professional and one quarter were diagnosed within a month of presentation.
 However, this is less than half the rate of Australia.

 Due to the non specific nature of symptoms, people with ovarian cancer may present to a variety of health professionals in the search for a diagnosis.
 As a health professional, you have a crucial role in the education and detection of ovarian cancer.

 Our Ovarian Cancer Symptoms Poster was developed with feedback from the New Zealand Gynaecological Cancer Group.
 It features Alisi, a young pacific woman diagnosed in her twenties with high-grade serous and low-grade serous ovarian cancer.

 Maori and Pacific women experience higher incidence and mortality from ovarian cancer compared to non-Maori and non-Pacific women.
 In addition younger people are more likely to experience delays to their diagnosis.
 Though ovarian cancer typically presents in older age - diagnoses in the under 45s age group account for one in eight cases overall, and as many as one in three Maori and Pacific women.